tonidalmases/kickstart/packages/kickstart-client/README.md

 ## Deployment in localhost

-Open a terminal to `packages/kickstart-client/` and then type:
+Open a terminal to `packages/kickstart-client/` and type:

 ```bash
 npm run dev